buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedComponentElements/PropertySets/Pset_MechanicalFastenerAnchorBolt.md

+# Pset_MechanicalFastenerAnchorBolt

 Properties common to different types of anchor bolts.
 <!-- end of short definition -->